2020 En Remont, Vin de France, Julie Balagny, Beaujolais

 Julie Balagny

-Julie Balagny is a talented winemaker based in the Beaujolais region of France and is regarded for her artisanal, small-batch approach to winemaking, which focuses on producing natural and expressive wines that showcase the unique terroir of Beaujolais and the Gamay grape variety.
+Julie Balagny was a talented winemaker based in the Beaujolais region of France.
+She was celebrated for her artisanal, small-batch approach to winemaking, which focused on producing natural and expressive wines that showcased the unique terroir of Beaujolais and the Gamay grape variety.

-Julie's winemaking philosophy revolves around minimal intervention in the vineyard and the cellar.
-She practices organic and biodynamic farming methods, respecting the land and promoting biodiversity, working predominantly with old and low-yielding Gamay vines.
+Julie’s winemaking philosophy revolved around minimal intervention in both the vineyard and the cellar.
+She practised organic and biodynamic farming methods that respected the land and promoted biodiversity, working predominantly with old, low-yielding Gamay vines.

-The wines produced by Julie Balagny are known for their purity, freshness, and authenticity.
-They often display vibrant fruit flavours, balanced acidity, and a sense of place that reflects the specific vineyard sites in Beaujolais.
-Her wines are typically released under the Vin de France appellation, indicating a more non-traditional or experimental approach to winemaking than the more regulated and traditional Beaujolais AOC (Appellation d'Origine Contrôlée).
+Julie Balagny’s wines are renowned for their purity, freshness, and authenticity.
+They often feature vibrant fruit flavours, balanced acidity, and a strong sense of place, reflecting the specific vineyard sites in Beaujolais.
+Her wines were typically released under the Vin de France designation, indicating a more experimental approach to winemaking compared to the traditional and regulated Beaujolais AOC (Appellation d’Origine Contrôlée).

 Find out more